-DOE anticipates that approximately \$400 million in current and future fiscal year funds will be used to support awards under this FOA.
-The amount of funding allocated under this specific FOA will be decided based on a number of factors, including peer review, the number and contents of applications received, and the availability of appropriated funds.
+DOE anticipates that, subject to the availability of future year appropriations, approximately \$400 million in current and future fiscal year funds will be used to support awards under this FOA.
+The amount of funding allocated under this specific FOA will be decided based on a number of factors, including peer review and the number and contents of applications received.